 Throw a Cookie Milkshake Party

 Customized cookie milkshakes are a great idea for a children's party.
 Put out several toppings and let the children choose their favorite cookie and ice cream flavor combos.
-Use small cups so children can taste different options, as they like to mix up traditional combinations -- and they probably want to play around with different ingredients.
+Use small cups so the kids can taste different options, as they like to mix up traditional combinations -- and they probably want to play around with different ingredients.

 Here a few cookie milkshake options for a great party: